josephkb87/themextensions/README.md

-# Themextensions
+# themextensions

-### About
-Themextensions is a collection of sample themes and extensions.
+A collection of sample themes and extensions